robcarver17/pysystemtrade/docs/production.md

 This will manually mark a process as close.
 This is done automatically when a process finishes normally, or is told to stop, but if it terminates unexpectedly then the status may well be set as 'running', which means a new version of the process can't be launched until this flag is cleared.
 Marking a process as close won't stop it if it is still running!
 Use 'change status' instead.
 Check the process PID isn't running using `ps aux | grep NNNNN` where NNNN is the PID, before marking it as close.

 Note that the startup script will also mark all processes as close (as there should be no processes running on startup).
-Also if you run the next option ('mark all dead processes as close') this will be automatic.
+Also, if you run the next option ('mark all dead processes as close') this will be automatic.

 #####  Mark all dead processes as close